mikelhpdatke/ckanext-theme-vasi/README.md

     pytest --ckan-ini=test.ini

-## Releasing a new version of ckanext-theme-tuc
+## Releasing a new version of ckanext-theme-vasi

-If ckanext-theme-tuc should be available on PyPI you can follow these steps to publish a new version:
+If ckanext-theme-vasi should be available on PyPI you can follow these steps to publish a new version:

 1. Update the version number in the `setup.py` file.
 See [PEP 440](http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers) for how to choose version numbers.